 Last year, we spent all day helping to feed the homeless and pass out clothing and toiletry items at the Union Rescue Mission in downtown Los Angeles.
 It was a humbling experience and a reminder to be grateful for basic needs of food and shelter.

 On December 2015, I was voted in a council member of the GAN Graziadio Alumni Network, which I served for 2 years.
 My main focus was the launch of the Waves Ignite entrepreneurial community/platform.
 Pepperdine University has a rich tradition of serving and helping others, which aligns with my core values.
 Towards that end, I have volunteered many hours helping alumni through an Evisor platform; assisting them with career advice, resume crafting, entrepreneurship, etc. I was awarded the GAN Council STAR award for my service.

-For numerous years, I have supported Tony Hawk’s Standup For Skateparks yearly event in Beverly Hills at Ron Burkle’s Green Acres Estate.
-My company Bamboo Skateboards has graciously donated longboards and skateboards, which further helps generate about $950,000 each year to help fund the building of skateparks in low income areas.
+For numerous years, I supported Tony Hawk’s Standup For Skateparks yearly event in Beverly Hills at Ron Burkle’s Green Acres Estate.
+My company Bamboo Skateboards graciously donated longboards and skateboards, which further helped generate about $950,000 each year to help fund the building of skateparks in low income areas.

 Giving back was always deeply routed in my company Bamboo Skateboards from day 1.